GerHobbelt/zotero-scholar-citations/README.md

 The format of the staleness counter allows you to search for items with stale citation data by entering `[s` in Zoteros search bar.

-### Existing "Extra"-Column Content
-ZSC will
-- update legacy ZSC "extra"-content, i.e. 5 digit citation counts and "No Citation Data" entries
-- respect content that is already in the "Extra"-field by simply prepending the citation count to any existing content
-    - this allows you to sort by the extra field to easily get the most/least cited items

 ## Why is ZSC unable retrieve the citation count for item X?
 The most likely culprit is that ZSC search is too precise :^).
 Some Items do not have as complete of an author list on google scholar as they have in Zotero.